-We remain in close contact with other trade associations, the debt advice sector and HMT and will continue to engage with them over the coming weeks to share relevant information across our networks.
-We will share developments on this in due
+We remain in close contact with other trade associations, the debt advice sector and HMT and will continue to engage with them to share relevant information across our networks.
+We will share developments on this in due course.

-Members are also reminded that they have access to Croner’s free business helpline.
+Members are reminded that they have access to Croner’s free business helpline.

 The Croner website website has been updated with various Covid-19 resources: